jessicaldale/manager-readme/README.md

 # My values and approach
 I strongly believe in putting people over process and changing process to accommodate our needs and goals.
 I’ve worked on the product side, the agency side, and the consultant side and each come with their own sets of challenges.
 At the end of the day, these are my values as a manager:

-* I value transparency about what’s happened, what’s happening, and what’s going to happen.
+* I value transparency about status: what’s happened, what’s happening, and what’s going to happen.
 * I value being human.
 * I value improvement and being proactive.
-* I value your time and don’t want you to do any process that is neither beneficial to you nor required by law, policy, etc.
+* I value your time and don’t want you to do anything that isn't beneficial to you or required by law, policy, etc.

 I am not an authoritarian boss.
 I do not want to micro manage anyone - it's not a good use of my time, or yours.